dreaminred/dreaminred.github.io/README.md

 ## Work Experience
 **Data Analyst @ HAVEN IAQ (_September 2022 - October 2023_)**
 - Developed a tree-based predictive model using physics-informed feature engineering for event detection in HVAC systems, resulting in a 31% improvement in accuracy over the previous model
-- Devised test plans to validate an asset fault-detection engine, leading to a 9% reduction in false positive rate and mitigating the risk of future product recalls
+- Devised test plans to validate a sensor fault-detection engine, leading to a 9% reduction in false positive rate and mitigating the risk of future product recalls

 **Data Analyst, Co-op @ HAVEN IAQ (_May 2022 - August 2022_)**